 - Show no warmth or affection towards their children.

 - Act in an indifferent and distant way.
 They do not help or take care of their children’s basic needs.

 - Do not provide emotional support, such as belonging and encouragement2.

 - Do not set rules, boundaries or expectations on their children’s behavior.
 Also do not monitor or supervise them.

 - Do not involve themselves in their children’s lives overall.

-- Intergenerational transmission of neglectful parenting – Research shows that neglected children will grow up 2.6 times more likely to become neglectful to their own children, and twice as likely to be physically abusive3.
+- Intergenerational transmission of neglect parenting style – Research shows that neglected children will grow up 2.6 times more likely to become neglectful to their own children, and twice as likely to be physically abusive3.

 Causes of Uninvolved Parenting

 Neglectful parents often come from dysfunctional families and received neglectful or uninvolved parenting themselves when they were growing up.

 Uninvolved parents tend to have mental health issues of their own, such as depression, and alcoholism.

 Harmful Effects of Uninvolved Parenting Style